Seba272/seba272.github.io/index.md

 which is outside the [European Union](https://european-union.europa.eu/index_en), but still on [planet Earth](https://www.un.org).

+If you want to contact me, you can write me an email to <sebastiano2.72@gmail.com>.

 My main areas of research are:
 - **Metric Geometry**,
 - **Geometric Measure Theory**,